Call: CO2 reuse

 The prize winner will be the entrant that has developed a product demonstrating, over the duration of the contest, the most significant and measurable improvements in the mass of CO2 utilised in it while overcoming technical, commercial and/or financial barriers.
 Efforts shall be replicable and scalable in order that the processes and products can be rolled out in the future.
 Clear commercialisation plans that are key to assuring medium-term benefits of the activities undertaken towards the prize will also have to be presented.

-is expected that the prize will accelerate innovation in CO2 utilisation technologies, also in SMEs; facilitate discovering
+the prize will accelerate innovation in CO2 utilisation technologies, also in SMEs; facilitate discovering the real potential

-the real potential of CO2 utilisation to contribute to climate mitigation; increase transparency about technology readiness,
+of CO2 utilisation to contribute to climate mitigation; increase transparency about technology readiness, barriers, costs,

-barriers, costs, environmental performance and innovation needs; increase leverage of private finance for innovation; provide
+environmental performance and innovation needs; increase leverage of private finance for innovation; provide with new business

-activity directly aimed at supporting pilot activities is excluded from the delegation to INEA and will be implemented by
+aimed at supporting pilot activities is excluded from the delegation to INEA and will be implemented by the Commission services.

 |Thematic Focus||Energy, Climate, Sustainability|